Bassari Country

 Summary

-• Bassari Country is located in the southeastern region of Senegal.
+• Bassari Country is located in the Kédougou Region of southeastern Senegal.

 • The best time to visit is during the dry season, from November to May.

-• The closest airport is Tambacounda Airport, and it takes approximately X hours to drive from there to Bassari Country.
+• The closest airport is Tambacounda Airport, with a drive of approximately five to six hours to Bassari Country.

-• Hiring a local guide is recommended for transportation and to learn more about the region’s culture and history.
+• Hiring a local guide is recommended for transportation and cultural insights.

 Posted by